-Bilbao is included ad one of the stops in some of road trips in Spain.
+Bilbao is included as one of the stops in some of our road trips in Spain.

 Bilbao is not a very large city and it has underground.
-We would howeever recommend to stay inside the city centre or just next to the Ria.
-Bear in mind that walking from the Guggemheim to Casco Viejo just takes 25 minutes by the Ria (the river) and 35 if you decide to walk crossing the city.
+We would, however, recommend staying inside the city center or just next to the Ria.
+Bear in mind that walking from the Guggenheim to Casco Viejo just takes 25 minutes by the Ria (the river) and 35 if you decide to walk crossing the city.

 These are our favorite hotels in Bilbao:

 Barcelo Nervión.
 A perfectly located (at half distance from the Guggenheim and Casco Viejo) 4-star hotel that offers a fantastic breakfast and overall good value for money.
 Modern style

 Hotel Gran Bilbao.
 A very modern hotel with excellent facilities.
 Not so close to the city center but at an area where street parking is permitted.
 Bear in mind that street parking is regulated in Bilbao city center